How do Federal Excise Taxes Work on Pure Ethanol

+We are here to show you how to save money on Federal Excise Taxes for 200 proof ethanol.
 Federal Excise Taxes are taxes the government imposes on certain goods and services, including alcohol, tobacco, and firearms.
 These taxes are designed to generate revenue for the government and discourage these products’ consumption.
-In the case of 100% Pure Ethanol (Ethyl Alcohol or 200 Proof Ethanol), Federal Excise Taxes are imposed on producing and selling pure ethanol products.
+In the case of 100% Pure Food Grade Ethanol (Ethyl Alcohol or 200 Proof Ethanol), Ethanol Federal Excise Tax is imposed on producers, sellers and buyers.

-What are Federal Excise Taxes for Pure Ethanol?
+What is the Federal Excise Taxes for Pure Ethanol?

 The Federal Excise Tax on 200 Proof Ethanol is currently $26.68 per gallon.
 This tax is among the highest taxes on any product in the United States.
 The tax is levied on the ethanol producer, and higher prices pass the cost on to the consumer.